gbv/daia/daia.md

 name        type                       description
 ----------- ----------------- -------- --------------------------------------------------
-service     service           REQUIRED the type of [service] being unavailable href        URL               OPTIONAL a link required to perform, register or reserve the service expected    anydate           OPTIONAL expected date when the service will be available again queue       count             OPTIONAL number of waiting requests for this service limitation  array of [entity] OPTIONAL more specific [limitations] of the service
+service     service           REQUIRED type of [service] being unavailable href        URL               OPTIONAL link required to perform, register or reserve the service title       string            OPTIONAL suggested link title or anchor text of the link in field href expected    anydate           OPTIONAL expected date when the service will be available again queue       count             OPTIONAL number of waiting requests for this service limitation  array of [entity] OPTIONAL more specific [limitations] of the service